infinum/rails-handbook/File Upload.md

 * Mount the uploader in your model

 Shrine's uploaders are mounted on a model using the `include` keyword.
-You can specify to which  attribute the uploader will get mounted by using the square brackets method on the uploader class.
+You can use the square brackets method on the uploader class to specify the attribute the uploader will be mounted to.

 ```Ruby
 class User < ActiveRecord::Base